Yuzu28/Music-App-Project/README.md

 ## Description
-* Synchro 9 is a music application where users can search and play audio for their favorite artists or music videos.
+* Synchro 9 is a music application where users can search and play audio for their favorite artists and their favorite music videos.

 ## How does it Works?